 Academic Advising Introduction

-Spiritual Formation at Dallas Theological Seminary is a two-year small group program that is required for the following degrees:
+The mission of Spiritual Formation at Dallas Theological Seminary is to help servant-leaders pursue Christlikeness.
+This two-year small group program is required for the following degrees:

-As currently structured, the Spiritual Formation requirement is fulfilled in four consecutive Fall-Spring semesters during your residential studies on either the Dallas, Houston, or Washington DC, campus.
+Spiritual Formation begins each fall and continues for four consecutive semesters (Fall-Spring, Fall-Spring) during your residential studies on either the Dallas, Houston, or Washington DC, campus.
+Students studying at Dallas, Houston, or Washington DC, should begin Spiritual Formation their first fall semester.

-MABEL students – For MABEL students, Spiritual Formation is completed through SF245 on the Dallas campus only.
+MABEL students – Spiritual Formation is completed through SF245 on the Dallas campus only.
+SF245 begins each fall semester (see course schedule).
 Please contact the Spiritual Formation office for more information (https://students.dts.edu/studentlife/spiritual-formation/).

-Extension students – For students who do not plan to move to Dallas, Houston, or Washington DC to complete their residential studies, there is an option to complete Spiritual Formation through a “mentored” Spiritual Formation program (SF110).
-This is by application only and space is limited.
-See detailed information about “mentored” Spiritual Formation (SF110) at https://students.dts.edu/studentlife/spiritual-formation/sf110-mentored-spiritual-formation/
+Extension students – Students who do not plan to move to Dallas, Houston, or Washington DC to complete their residential studies can request to complete Spiritual Formation through the SF110 Mentored Spiritual Formation format.
+SF110 is approved on a case-by-case basis, upon review of an application, and as space permits.
+See detailed information about SF110 Mentored Spiritual Formation at https://students.dts.edu/studentlife/spiritual-formation/sf110-mentored-spiritual-formation/.

-MBTS students – Currently Spiritual Formation is not a requirement for the MBTS degree, but it should be noted any student later transferring to a degree which requires Spiritual Formation will have to fulfill this requirement (even if it results in a delay in graduation).
+MBTS students – Currently, Spiritual Formation is not a requirement for the MBTS degree, but any student who later reclassifies to a degree which requires Spiritual Formation will have to fulfill this requirement (even if it delays graduation).

-MABC students – Currently Spiritual Formation is not a requirement for the MABC degree, but it should be noted any student later transferring to a degree which requires Spiritual Formation will have to fulfill this requirement (even if it results in a delay in graduation).
+MABC students – Currently, Spiritual Formation is not a requirement for the MABC degree, but any student who later reclassifies to a degree which requires Spiritual Formation will have to fulfill this requirement (even if it delays graduation).

-Please note this form is to be filled out by all entering students despite the degree program requirements.
+Every entering student must fill out and submit the SF Intention form (https://students.dts.edu/studentlife/spiritual-formation/spiritual-formation-intention-form-2/) regardless of their degree program requirements.
 After reviewing your degree program, please affirm that you understand and are willing to abide by the Spiritual Formation requirements as mandated by the Seminary and stated in the catalog.
 For more information on the Spiritual Formation program, please visit https://students.dts.edu/studentlife/spiritual-formation/.

 DTS donors make more than $4 million in scholarship dollars available every year which helps ensure that very few students need to take out student loans.